 If the officer at the port of entry cannot initially verify your information, or you do not have all of the required documentation, you may be directed to an interview area known as “secondary inspection.”
 Secondary inspection allows inspectors to conduct additional research in order to verify information, without causing delays for other arriving passengers.
 The officer will first attempt to verify your status by using the Student and Exchange and Visitor Information System (SEVIS).
-In the event that the officer needs to verify information with your school or program, provide them the name of our Assistant Director of International Admissions & Immigration, Aditi Patel, 973-655-6862.
-In the event you arrive during non-business hours (evening, weekends, holidays), you can call campus police at 973-655-5222 and they will contact Aditi Patel on your behalf.
+In the event that the officer needs to verify information with your school or program, provide them the name of our Assistant Director of the Office of Global Engagement, Aditi Patel.
+You can call campus police at 973-655-5222 and they will contact Aditi Patel on your behalf.

 For more information, visit US Immigration and Customs Enforcement.

 We strongly recommend that you arrange your airline flights so that you arrive at Newark Liberty International Airport (EWR), which is the closest airport to campus, as John F. Kennedy International Airport (located in New York State) will require a lengthy drive to campus.
 We also strongly recommend you take a taxi from the airport.

 Please consider your flight arrival time and allow 1 1/2 hours to clear immigration and customs, receive your baggage, and locate your transport.
 Travel times by car from Newark Liberty International Airport to campus, depending on the time of the day, will be approximately 30 minutes, whereas travel time from the John F. Kennedy International Airport can be up to 2 hours.

 - The cost will be approximately $50.00, including the customary driver’s tip.
 Cost should be arranged with the driver before leaving the airport.